opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Deserialization

 Deserialization restores previously serialized Physical Plan tree.
 The recovered tree is ready to execute and should return the next page of the search response.
 To complete the tree restoration, SQL engine should build a new request to the OpenSearch node.
 This request doesn't contain a search query, but it contains a search context reference -- `scrollID`.
-To create a new `ContinuePageRequest` object it is require to access to the instance of `OpenSearchStorageEngine`. `OpenSearchStorageEngine` can't be serialized and it exists as a singletone in the SQL plugin engine. `PlanSerializer` creates a customized deserialization binary object stream -- `CursorDeserializationStream`; this stream provides an interface to access to the `OpenSearchStorageEngine` object.
+To create a new `ContinuePageRequest` object it is require to access to the instance of `OpenSearchStorageEngine`. `OpenSearchStorageEngine` can't be serialized and it exists as a singleton in the SQL plugin engine. `PlanSerializer` creates a customized deserialization binary object stream -- `CursorDeserializationStream`.
+This stream provides an interface to access the `OpenSearchStorageEngine` object.

 ```mermaid
 sequenceDiagram